awsdocs/amazon-athena-user-guide/doc_source/reserved-words.md

 ## List of Reserved Keywords in SQL SELECT Statements<a name="list-of-reserved-words-sql-select"></a>

-Athena uses the following list of reserved keywords in SQL `SELECT` Statements\.
+Athena uses the following list of reserved keywords in SQL `SELECT` statements and in queries on views\.

-If you use these keywords as identifiers, you must quote them using double quotes \("\) in your query statements\.
+If you use these keywords as identifiers, you must enclose them in double quotes \("\) in your query statements\.

 ```
 ALTER, AND, AS, BETWEEN, BY, CASE, CAST,